raspberrypilearning/create-your-own-world/en/step_2.md

-## Moving the player sprite
+## Move the player sprite

---- task ---Let's start by creating a `player` sprite that can move around your world.
-Open the starter project
+Start by creating a `player` sprite that can move around your world.

---- collapse ---
+--- task ---
----
-itle: I'm using Scratch online
----

-- If you're using Scratch online, open the 'Create your own world' Scratch project at [http://rpf.io/p/en/on](http://rpf.io/p/en/on){:target="_blank"}.
+Open the 'Create your own world' Scratch starter project.

+**Online**: open the online starter project at at [http://rpf.io/p/en/on](http://rpf.io/p/en/on){:target="_blank"}.
-- If you have a Scratch account, you can click on Remix in the top right-hand corner to save a copy of the project to your account.
+If you have a Scratch account, you can click on **Remix** in the top right-hand corner to save a copy of the project to your account.
---- /collapse ---

---- collapse ---

----
-title: I'm using Scratch offline
----
-If you are using Scratch offline, download the project [http://rpf.io/p/en/off](http://rpf.io/p/en/off){:target="_blank"}, and then open it using the offline editor.
+**Offline**: download the starter project [http://rpf.io/p/en/off](http://rpf.io/p/en/off){:target="_blank"}, and then open it using the offline editor.
---- /collapse ---
+If you need to download and install the Scratch offline editor, you can find it at rpf.io/scratchoff.

 ![screenshot](images/world-starter.png)

 --- /task ---

-The person playing the game will use the arrow keys to move the `player` sprite around.
-When the person presses the up arrow, you need to tell the `player` sprite to move up in response, so that it moves in the right direction.
+Pressing the arrow keys should move the `player` sprite around.
+When the up arrow is pressed, the `player` sprite should move upwards on the Stage in response.

 --- task ---